Pulsar-Programmer/chaotic/README.md

 - `lib`: the folder to maintain dependencies

 Meanwhile, the compiled output files will be generated in the `bin` folder by default.
+Furthermore, the resources are located in `bin/res` folder.

 > If you want to customize the folder structure, open `.vscode/settings.json` and update the related settings there.